Railsmania/scripts/foundation/terminal/rake_explained_en.md

 bundle exec rake --tasks
 ```

 As we can see Rails comes with lots of tasks already.
-Let's explore these tasks.
+Let's explore a few of these tasks.

 # about
 Let's execute the first of the tasks: